 - Reader's script

-Districts can sign in to the ordering website to choose test dates and order standard test materials for their schools.
+Districts can sign in to the test ordering website to choose test dates and order standard test materials for their schools.
 The site supports communications between districts and their schools, automatically notifying schools when districts place orders.
 This provides an easy way for schools to request order changes from their districts and enables districts to send bulk emails to their schools.
-Get more information for districts.